Network Outreach Coordinator

 Melissa Lewie, MBA

 Melissa joined the FoodShare team in August of 2020 as the Business Manager.
 She brings over 20 years of grant and management experience to the FoodShare table.
 Completing her MBA in 2013, Melissa’s focus is FoodShare’s bookkeeping and financial reporting, but she also enjoys working as FoodShare’s Human Resources contact.
 She considers herself a jack-of-all trades because she is always up for learning something new.
 Melissa believes we all can “feed a need” by lifting others up both physically and mentally to help achieve their goals.
 Melissa is an avid camper who enjoys nature.

 Omme-Salma Rahemtullah, MA

 Omme started at FoodShare SC in February of 2021, to build FoodShare’s regional and national coalition participation, and provide policy direction for the organization.
-Omme works on building advocacy and energy around state-wide policies such as SNAP expansion and Healthy Bucks, and assists regional Hubs to engage with their elected officials at all levels.
+Omme works on building advocacy and energy around state-wide policies such as SNAP expansion and Healthy Bucks, assists regional Hubs to engage with their elected officials at all levels, and entered into the role of interim executive director in August of 2023.
 Omme has 15 years of community engagement work in food security, community media policy and programming, and an academic background in cultural studies and race.